 - You will receive eye drops to help prevent infection and inflammation.

-DO NOT drive until you have be cleared by your doctor and your vision has improved enough to do so safely.
+DO NOT drive until you have been cleared by your doctor and your vision has improved enough to do so safely.

 You may be prescribed a mild pain reliever and a sedative to help your relax.
 It is very important not to rub the eye after surgery, so that the flap does not dislodge or move.
 Keep your eye closed as much as possible for the first 6 hours.